Ted is a Founder and Managing Partner of ClearPoint Strategy and leads the sales and marketing teams.

 Taking into consideration your analysis from Step 2, rate each factor according to its overall potential impact on the business (high or low) and the likelihood of it happening (high or low).

-It’s recommended that organizations conduct environmental scans on a semi-annual or annual basis.
-This frequency ensures you stay current on external factors that can impact your company in both positive and negative ways.
+I recommend that businesses conduct environmental scans on a semi-annual or annual basis.
+Because strategic plans are typically created on a three- to five-year cycle, this scan frequency ensures you stay current on external factors that can impact your company in both positive and negative ways.

-The process isn’t just for Fortune 500s—it’s particularly important for small and medium-sized businesses that don’t have the recognizable brand or steady revenue of larger corporations and may be more susceptible to the influence of external factors.
+The process isn’t just for Fortune 500s—it’s particularly important for small and medium-sized businesses like my own that don’t have the recognizable brand or steady revenue of larger corporations and may be more susceptible to the influence of external factors.

 Our platform provides real-time data tracking, customizable dashboards, and comprehensive reporting to ensure you stay agile and proactive.